 Air Fryer Baked Potatoes

-Air fryer baked potatoes are a quick and easy way to enjoy a classic comfort food.
-With only three ingredients—potatoes, oil, and salt—you can have perfectly fluffy and crispy potatoes in under an hour.
+Air fryer baked potatoes are a simple, fuss-free way to make this classic comfort food.
+With just potatoes, oil, and salt, you’ll get crispy skins and fluffy centers, ready to serve in under an hour.

-This recipe is perfect for busy weeknights or when you’re short on time.
-Simply preheat your air fryer, rub the potatoes with olive oil and salt, and cook until they’re fork-tender.
-You can then enjoy them on their own or with your favorite toppings, such as butter, sour cream, cheddar cheese, bacon, or chives.
-Or a combination of them!
+This recipe is a lifesaver on busy weeknights or whenever you’re short on time.
+Just preheat the air fryer, rub the potatoes with olive oil and salt, and cook until perfectly tender.
+Serve them as-is or pile on your favorite toppings—think butter, sour cream, cheddar, bacon, chives, or all of the above.

 Just a few ingredients